Home

 "Is there an orientation program in place?"

-Go to the right interview questions to ask for comprehensive guidelines on preparing questions to ask your interviewer.
+Go to the list of questions to ask the interviewer for examples of good questions to ask your interviewer.

-Use this sample thank you letter to follow up after the interview.
+Use this sample internship interview thank you letter to follow up after the interview.